Vinit199631/LearningATB11xJavaPrograms/README.md

 | 4  | Opencart Registration API Testing       |
 | 5  | Data-Driven Testing using Postman       |

-This repository serves as a learning path for Java fundamentals and API testing using Postman.
+This repository serves as a learning/Practicing path for Java fundamentals and API testing using Postman.